andreasalptun/fota/README.md

 // vector.
 The initialization vector will be modified in each call, allowing this function
 // to be called multiple times for consecutive blocks.
 The block len is a multiple of
 // of 16 bytes.
 If a context is provided in the init function, it will be accessible
-// by the ctx pointer.
+// from the ctx pointer.
 extern void fotai_aes_decrypt_block(uint8_t* in, uint8_t* out, int len, fota_aes_iv_t iv, void* ctx);

 // Releases memory allocated by the init function, if necessary.
 If a context is provided
-// in the init function, it will be accessible by the ctx pointer. extern void fotai_aes_decrypt_free(void* ctx);
+// in the init function, it will be accessible from the ctx pointer. extern void fotai_aes_decrypt_free(void* ctx);

 ```